 Permanent brachytherapy inserts needles pre-filled with radioactive seeds into the tumor.
 The doctor will remove the needle and leave the seeds behind.
 Seeds may also be implanted using a device that inserts them individually at regular intervals.
 The procedure may use medical imaging to help position the seeds.
 The doctor may do more imaging tests later to verify seed placement.

-Temporary brachytherapy places a delivery device, such as a catheter, needle, or applicator into the tumor.
+Temporary brachytherapy places a delivery device, such as a catheter, needle, or applicator into or near the tumor.
 Medical imaging helps position the radiation sources.
-The doctor may insert the delivery device into a body cavity such as the vagina or uterus (intracavitary).
+The doctor may insert the delivery device into a body cavity, such as the vagina or uterus (intracavitary).
 Or, the doctor may insert an applicator (needle or catheter) into body tissues (interstitial).
+The doctor may place an applicator on the surface of the skin to treat skin malignancies.

 High dose-rate (HDR) treatments deliver radiation over 10 to 20 minutes per session.
 Low dose-rate (LDR) treatments deliver radiation over 20 to 50 hours.
 Pulsed dose-rate (PDR) treatments deliver radiation in periodic pulses.